develer-staff/gccwinbinaries/README.md

-# Unofficial MinGW GCC binaries for Windows
+# Windows GCC (MinGW) binaries for Python develoeprs

 **UPDATE 2009/10/09: Updated to GCC 4.3.3!**

-This page contains a friendly installer for GCC 4.3.3 for Windows (native "mingw" win32 version).
-It's an unofficial release, not promoted by the MinGW project.
-It features **full Python integration**.

-At the point of writing (2009), the MinGW maintainers believe that GCC 4.x is not ready for an official release (see for instance [this thread](http://article.gmane.org/gmane.comp.gnu.mingw.user/21938)).
-I respectfully disagree with them and believe that any release is better than no release, and even more so since GCC is very *hard* to compile.
-To be clear, let me restate that **these binaries are not endorsed by the MinGW project** in any way.
-They might or might not work for you (and they happen to work very very well for me).
+This package containes an installer for GCC/MinGW (the fantastic, unofficial build called 'TDM'), that fully integrates within your official Python installation to allow compilation of extensions.

-Also, this installer tries to fix all the problems with compiling Python distutils extensions with GCC (the good ol' MSVCR71.DLL problem, if you know what I am speaking of).
+It tries to fix all the problems with compiling Python distutils extensions with GCC (the good ol' MSVCR71.DLL problem, if you know what I am speaking of).
 See below for details, but it really should Just Works(TM).
 Using GCC, it is possible to produce extensions (`.pyd`) which are fully compatible with the official [python.org](http://python.org) distribution (so, they can be mix'n'matched with extensions compiled with Visual Studio).

 ### Download